-Per Share (1) Total (1)

-Public Offering Price \$ [] \$ []

-Sales Load (1) \$ [] \$[]

-Proceeds to the Fund (Before Expenses) (2) \$[] \$ []
+Per Share (1) Total (1) Public Offering Price \$26.59 \$1,063,600,000 Sales Load (1) \$ 1.13 \$ 45,200,000 Proceeds to the Fund (Before Expenses) (2) \$25.46 \$1,018,400,000

 - (1) Generally, the stated minimum initial investment by an investor in the Fund is \$2,500, which stated minimum may be reduced for certain investors.
-Investors purchasing Class U-2 Shares may be charged a sales load of up to 3.25% of the Investor's subscription.
+Investors purchasing Class L Shares may be charged a sales load of up to 4.25% of the Investor's subscription, which includes up to 3.50% of the price per Share for sales commissions and up to 0.75% of the price per Share for dealer manager fees.
 The table assumes the maximum sales load is charged. - (2) Assumes all amounts currently registered are sold in the continuous offering.
 CAM will also bear certain ongoing offering costs associated with the Fund's continuous offering.
 Pursuant to an amended and restated expense support and conditional reimbursement agreement (the "Expense Support and Conditional Reimbursement Agreement") between the Fund and the Advisor, the Fund will be obligated to reimburse the Advisor for any such payments.
 See "Fund Expenses."